sandesh2526/java-prep/Things.md

 ### Map

 A map is an object that stores key and value pairs.
 The map interface contains a inner interface called Entry<K,V> which defines each entry's structure inside the map.
+Map has following methods:

+1. V put(K k,V v) - Adds the specified value if key is not present and if key is present it overrides the value. returns null if key was not present and old value if present.
+2. void putAll(Map<..> m) - adds all entries into the map/
+3. V putIfAbsent(K k, V v) - checks if the specified key is not already associated with a value (or is mapped to null), if not then associates it with the given value and returns null, else returns the mapped value
+4. V remove(K) - removes mapping with key K and returns value if present else returns null
+5. boolean remove(K,V) - removes and returns true if K and V are mapped, else returns false
+6. V replace(K,V) - the previous value associated with the specified key, or null if there was no mapping for the key
+7. void clear() - removes all the key-value mappings
+8. V compute(K,BiFunction) - the value is calculated using the BiFunction using the provided inputs and is added map and returned, if func returns null then null is added

 ## Collection classes